A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative

 If $p_{n}(\lambda )$ is uniformly distributed then $\alpha $ is the size of the test, else by (\ref{pn}) $\alpha $ is the asymptotic size.
-The terms "asymptotic p-value" and "asymptotic size" are correct when convergence in ( \ref{pn}) is uniform over $H_{0}$.
-The latter is not possible here because we do not specify a model or $H_{0}$ for greatest generality.
-If $ p_{n}(\lambda )$ is asymptotically free of any other nuisance parameters then $H_{0}$ is otherwise simple, and uniform convergence over the null is immediate given that (\ref{pn}) is uniform over $\Lambda $ \citep[see][p.
-417]{Hansen96}.
+The terms "asymptotic p-value" and "asymptotic size" are correct when convergence in ( \ref{pn}) is uniform over the null distribution subset $\mathcal{P}_{0}$.
+The latter is not possible here because for generality we do not specify a model or $H_{0}$.
+If $p_{n}(\lambda )$ is asymptotically free of any other nuisance parameters then uniform convergence over $H_{0}$ is immediate given that (\ref{pn}) is uniform over $\Lambda $ \citep[e.g.][p.
+417]{Hansen1996}.
 Since this problem is common, we will not focus on it, and will simply call $p_{n}(\lambda )$ a "p-value" for brevity.

-The p-value [PV] test at asymptotic size $\alpha $ for a chosen value of $ \lambda $ is based on (\ref{pn}):
+The p-value [PV] test with nominal level $\alpha $ for a chosen value of $ \lambda $ is (\ref{pn}):